CircGitHub/base-wpengine-vagrant/readme.md

 * SSH Port: 2222

 You should use the default MySQL Port which means that you should be able to leave this field blank.

+###Loading DB during vagrant setup

+If you save a sql file named dump.sql into puppet/modules/mysql/files that sql file will be loaded into the DB during the initial provisioning.
+This will only happen the first time you run vagrant up.
+This might be useful if you already have a DB or if you need to use a different computer but you want an existing DB loaded.

+This file will be ignored by git so it cannot be committed.